manzolo/ollapdf/README.md

 docker compose -f docker-compose.yml -f docker-compose.gpu.yml up -d --build
 ```

+**Note:** If you need to install the NVIDIA Container Toolkit for GPU support, you can find a detailed guide on [Manzolo's website](https://www.manzolo.it/2025/11/installing-nvidia-container-toolkit/).

 ### 4. Pull an Ollama Model

 After starting the services (using Option 2 or 3), you need to pull a language model for Ollama to use.
 You can do this by executing a command inside the running Ollama container.